 What if you could control luck?
 From the mind of Marvel legend Stan Lee comes the comic book creator’s first-ever British crime thriller TV series, and a very different kind of superhero.
 Harry Clayton (James Nesbitt) is a London DS with a serious gambling problem.
 However, Harry’s luck suddenly changes when he meets a mysterious woman named Eve.
 After a night of fun, she leaves him with a special gift, an ancient bracelet that brings him incredible luck – the kind of luck that could turn him into a superhero.

 There are no spandex-dressed heroes here.
 Instead, what we get is a police/detective story with a pinch of supernatural closer to Fringe than any of Lee’s other creations.
 You’ll be pleasantly surprised by the results.
+Catch this sci-fi on Showmax.
 Watch now »

 Based on the 2011 feature film of the same name starring Bradley Cooper, Limitless follows Brian Finch (Jake McDorman), who works with the FBI to help solve complex cases.
 Thanks to the mysterious NZT-48 drug, he is able to unlock the full potential of his mind.
 The thing that makes this show work is Brian’s likability.
 Unlike the film, there is a lot more comedy in the TV series.
 Besides the weekly crimes to solve, there are also broader story arcs, including one that revolves around a U.S. senator (Bradley Cooper) with shadowy intentions.